-Schedule of maintenance for AHUs and \mbox{CO}2 monitoring & Control System
+Schedule of maintenance for AHUs and CO ${2}$ monitoring & Control System

-- The operation and maintenance of the AHUs and CO2 Monitoring & Control System in the building shall be carried out according to operation and maintenance (O&M) manual and minimum requirement of Garis Panduan Berjadual Penyenggaraan Bangunan Kerajaan. - 2) All sensors should be tested and calibrated based on manufactures recommendation.
+- 1) The operation and maintenance of the AHUs and CO2 Monitoring & Control System in the building shall be carried out according to operation and maintenance (O&M) manual and minimum requirement of Garis Panduan Berjadual Penyenggaraan Bangunan Kerajaan. - 2) All sensors should be tested and calibrated based on manufactures recommendation.

-4) All records or data should be kept by the Building Owner or the Facility Managers, and made available for inspection when necessary.
+- 3) During the normal operation of a building, an audit should be conducted by the competent person to ensure that the indoor air quality is acceptable and conforms to the specification and DOSH Guidelines - 4) All records or data should be kept by the Building Owner or the Facility Managers and made available for inspection when necessary.